nova-video-player/aos-AVP/faq/faq.md

 Alternatively you can expose in the same setting the local USB drive via SMB  (Mount network storage option) and then use Nova SMB network shares indexing.

+## Nova shuts down my Wi-Fi

+On some devices due to Wi-Fi driver instability (e.g. Fire 10 HD), UDP SMB discovery from Nova causes Wi-Fi driver crashes and a switch off of Wi-Fi.
+To avoid this issue, disable SMB UDP discovery in Nova settings.

 ## Pre-releases and Nova v5.xx to v6.xx migration

 Nova v6.xx pre-release is available on [Github](https://github.com/nova-video-player/aos-AVP/releases):